louislef299/4211-MQTT-Project/README.md

 ./start_client
 ```

 This is how to start the code.
-Within the client program, by typing 'help', a list of command will appear and you will be able to publish, list topics, and subscribe to the main server.
+Within the client program, by typing `help`, a list of command will appear and you will be able to publish, list topics, and subscribe to the main server.
 Enjoy!

 ## BUGLIST